How Healthy Eating Unlocks a Radiant Skin

 4.2 Healthy Fats for Skin Nourishment

-Incorporating healthy fats into your diet helps nourish your skin and maintain its elasticity.
+Incorporating healthy fats into your diet helps nourish your skin and maintain elasticity.
 Include sources of healthy fats like avocados, olive oil, nuts, and seeds in your meals.
 These fats provide essential fatty acids that support the skin’s moisture barrier and help maintain a smooth, supple complexion.

 4.3 Whole Grains for Skin Health